SBI General Insurance

-SBI General Insurance is a general insurance company founded in 2009.
+SBI General Insurance Company Limited is a general insurance company founded in 2009.
 It started operations in 2010 and is headquartered in Mumbai, India.

 The company offers a range of general insurance products including insurance for automobile, home, personal accident, travel, energy, marine, property and casualty as well as specialized financial lines.

-The current MD and CEO is Kishore Kumar Poludasu and Anand Pejawar is Deputy Managing Director.
+Since 2009, the company has expanded significantly, from 17 branches in 2011 to over 143 locations nationally.

 History

 SBI General Insurance was founded in 2009.
 It started operations in 2010, as a joint venture between State Bank of India (SBI) and Insurance Australia Group (IAG).

 In September 2018, the company sold a 4 per cent stake to Axis Asset Management Company and Premji Invest for ₹4.82 billion crore.